 Inner peace and clarity are beyond measure.
 I have never before experiences such mental control!

-Note that particular Trika retreats include the rule of mauna, or sacred silence.
-This means that a certain part of the retreat is conducted in complete silence (24 hours per day) for the participants in order to facilitate a deeper level of self-inquiry and more profound mental effects.
+Note that particular Trika meditation retreats include the rule of mauna, or sacred silence.
+This means that a certain part of the meditation retreat is conducted in complete silence (24 hours per day) for the participants in order to facilitate a deeper level of self-inquiry and more profound mental effects.
 Please look at the event page of a particular retreat for details (see list of upcoming retreats below).
 Each retreat also includes practice of either Hatha Yoga or sun salutations.

 Trika or other meditation retreats offered by Somananda Tantra School are personal experiences.
-Every retreat will take you deeper into your Self and into the hidden potential of your mind.
+Every meditation retreat will take you deeper into your Self and into the hidden potential of your mind.

-Proficiency and skill in meditation are built up by participating in retreats regularly – we recommend joining at least three or four times a year.
+Proficiency and skill in meditation are built up by participating in meditation retreats regularly – we recommend joining at least three or four times a year.
 Steady personal practice outside of the retreat period is equally important.
 Each retreat provides extra support and further guidance from our teachers, which propel you further up the ladder of your spiritual development.